You prefer to read the German version

 Cover of the magazine "Musikalische Bibliothek" with the Necrology / Obituary on Johann Sebastian Bach inside.
-Actually for us it's a time travel 300 years back into the past, when German was not nowadays German and gave us a really hard time with translating that all into almost proper English.
+Actually, for us, it's a time travel 300 years back into the past, when German was not nowadays German and gave us a tough time with translating that all into almost proper English.
 Please keep in mind: all these illustrations in this chapter didn't come with the original necrology on Johann Sebastian Bach.
 I added them.
-The necrology, that is just this pages which you see and they are a black and white, no grayish, no brownish.
+The necrology that is just this pages which you see and they are a black and white, no grayish, no brownish.

 The chapter "Necrology" respectively "Obituary" on Johann Sebastian Bach is illustrated with several portraits of the famous composer.
-Did you know that the Bach House in Eisenach hosts the largest collection of priceless portraits of the musician?
+Did you know that the Bach House in Eisenach hosts the most extensive collection of priceless portraits of the musician?
 And if so, did you know that almost none of them represents what Bach looked like?
-Only one painting, which is the art work of Elias Gottlob Haussmann is considered to show Bach as he looked back then.
+Only one painting, which is the artwork of Elias Gottlob Haussmann is considered to show Bach as he looked back then.

 Necrology was a name back then what we call obituary today.
 It displayed a person's life and was published, in our case the life of Johann Sebastian Bach in an "efficient news" in the Mitzler Publishing Company.
-Today exactly this first biography about the most famous composer on earth is hardly to find anywhere.
-Of course, if you do know where – and we do know that in the meantime – but three years ago and on Google you are at your wit's end soon.
-The speciality coming with the necrology on Johann Sebastian Bach is, that actually three authors published it together.
-First to name there is Johann Sebastian Bach's son Carl Phillip Emanuel.
+Today precisely this first biography about the most famous composer on earth is hard to find anywhere.
+Of course, if you do know where – and we do know that in the meantime – but three years ago and on Google, you are at your wit's end soon.
+The specialty coming with the necrology on Johann Sebastian Bach is, that actually three authors published it together.
+First to name, there is Johann Sebastian Bach's son Carl Phillip Emanuel.
 Next is the founder of the Mitzler Society, Lorenz Christoph Mizler de Kolof and the third is the son-in-law of Bach and student, Johann Friedrich Agricola.
 Three days after Bach's death this necrology was published, but a broad public learned about the content as late as three years later.

-Here on this website you may read this necrology in quick twelve minutes transcript, was known about the Thomas Cantor back then.
-Or you try to read the German old font original after that from the year 1750.
+Here on this website, you may read this necrology in quick twelve minutes transcript, was known about the Thomas Cantor back then.
+Or you try to understand the old German font original after that from the year 1750.
 But that might take a while.
 First you get my translation next.

-Please realize that all the illustrations on this page of my website page are not part of the original necrology published in 1750 and 1753, resepctively.
-The original necrology was just a pure script.
+Please realize that all the illustrations on this page of my website page are not part of the original necrology published in 1750 and 1753, respectively.
+The original necrology was just a simple script.
 I added the portraits of Johann Sebastian Bach and the pictures, so there is something beautiful to look at for you.